IGSN/igsn-json/README.md

 - *JSON-LD context documents*: You can see the context that we're building [here]()
 - *More info on this sprint*: head to the [wall of text below](https://github.com/IGSN/igsn_json#context)
 - *Want to see the work in progress?*: head to [the issue board](https://github.com/IGSN/igsn_json/issues) to see what's happening or contribute.
+- *Original IGSN docs*: [these have a lot of info](https://igsn.github.io/) on IGSN metadata, justifications for the core fields etc.

+Otherwise feel free to dive in and get your hands dirty.
+We're all making it up as we go along so don't feel like you've got to know what you're saying before asking a question.

 ## Developing schemas and JSON-LD contexts